cosmos/interchain-security/docs/docs/consumer-development/onboarding.md

 - [ ] test integration with gaia
 - [ ] test your protocol with supported relayer versions (minimum hermes 1.3)
-- [ ] reach out to ICS team if you are facing issues
+- [ ] reach out to the ICS team if you are facing issues

 ## 2. Create an Onboarding Repository